Scattering Signatures of Invasion Percolation: Single clusters

 We now consider the case where only clusters of given size $s$ within some interval $\Delta s$ are selected.
-The resulting structure factor is represented in Fig~\ref{fig:SO_scaled_1024_3D} for different values of $s$, a constant relative interval $\frac{\Delta s}{s}=\pm 5\%$, and different values of $p$ below and above percolation.
+The resulting structure factor at $p_c$ is represented in Fig.~\ref{fig:SO_scaled_1024_3D}a, normalizing the axes as in Fig.~\ref{fig:SOLargest}a.
+The different curves correspond to $s$ increasing from 10 to 10000 by steps of 10, and a constant relative interval $\frac{\Delta s}{s}=\pm 5\%$.
 In all cases, the average distance between clusters is large compared to their spatial extent.
 We then expect the structure factors of the different clusters to add incoherently, and the average structure factor \textit{per} cluster to give the average structure factor for a cluster of given size $s$.
-In Appendix B, we confirm this expectation by showing that, within a constant, the all-to-all correlation function $C_1$ for the above selection coincides with the average of the correlation function $C(R)=g_s(R)$ over all clusters of size $s$ within $\Delta s$.
+In Appendix B, we check this expectation by showing that, within a constant, the all-to-all correlation function $C_1$ for the above selection coincides with $g_s(R)$, the average of the correlation function $C(R)$ over all clusters of size $s$ within $\Delta s$.

-Figure~\ref{fig:SO_scaled_1024_3D}(a) shows that, when normalizing by $I_N (Q)$ by $s$, and $Q$ by $(s)^{-1/d_f}$, $I_N(Q.s^{1/d_f})$ is similar for all clusters sizes.
-It goes from unity for $Q \to 0$ to a power law behavior $Q^{-d_f}$ at reduced $Q$ larger than 1, and deviates from this power law for $Q \gtrsim$ 0.2.
-The behavior for $Q \to 0$ is consistent with the fact that all sites within the cluster scatter coherently, while the behavior at larger $Q$'s is consistent with the clusters having a fractal structure with exponent $d_f$ between the mesh size and their extent.
-It is interesting to compare the obtained structure factor to that previously used to analyze the structure factor of fractal colloids \cite{Freltoft1986a,Ferri1991a}, which corresponds to a two-points correlation function $g_s(r)$ behaving as $g_s(r) \sim r ^{d_f-3} exp (-r/\lambda)$ \cite{Sinha1989a}